-Apple iTunes Connect allows you to self-publish on Books.
-Ebooks can then be purchased and read on all iOS devices (iPad, iPhone) plus the Books application on the Mac.
+An iTunes Connect account allows you to self-publish on Apple Books.
+Your ebooks can then be purchased and read on all iOS devices and macOS computers.

 iTunes Producer splits ebook processing into three sections: